isomorphic-software/smartclient-docs/classes/TimeItem.md

 *Inherits from:* [FormItem](FormItem.md#class-formitem)

 ### Description
-A [FormItem](FormItem.md#class-formitem) for editing [logical-time](DateUtil.md#classmethod-dateutilcreatelogicaltime) values, which are Date instances where only the time-portion is relevant.
+FormItem for editing times in a text field or via a set of selector components.

-The item renders with one of two appearances, depending on the value of [TimeItem.useTextField](#attr-timeitemusetextfield) - when set to true, the default appearance, times are edited directly as text-values.
-In this mode, values are formatted according to [TimeItem.timeFormatter](#attr-timeitemtimeformatter), with defaults coming from [TimeItem.timeFormatter24Hour](#attr-timeitemtimeformatter24hour) and [TimeItem.timeFormatter12Hour](#attr-timeitemtimeformatter12hour), depending on the value of [use24HourTime](#attr-timeitemuse24hourtime).
+The display format for this field may be set by [TimeItem.timeFormatter](#attr-timeitemtimeformatter).
+Defaults are picked up from [TimeItem.timeFormatter24Hour](#attr-timeitemtimeformatter24hour) and [TimeItem.timeFormatter12Hour](#attr-timeitemtimeformatter12hour).
 See also [Time.setNormalDisplayFormat](Time.md#classmethod-timesetnormaldisplayformat) for system-wide settings.

 TimeItem automatically accepts both 12 and 24 hour time as well as partial times and a variety of possible time value separators.
 Examples: